Flolight/100DaysOfMLCode/README.md

 * Simple Linear Regression algorithm overview
 * Method of ordinary least squares

-An example on how to use the simple linear regression to predict salaries depending on the number of years of experience [here](./courses/MachineLearningAZ_Python_HandsOn/regression/simple_linear_regression.py)
+An example on how to use the simple linear regression to predict salaries depending on the number of years of experience [here](./courses/MachineLearningAZ_Python_HandsOn/regression/simple_linear_regression/simple_linear_regression.py)

+* Multiple linear regression / How to build a model

+The code example for multiple linear regression can be found [here](./courses/MachineLearningAZ_Python_HandsOn/regression/multiple_linear_regression/multiple_linear_regression.py)